Carson-Spaniel/Smart-Dash-Interface/readme.md

 ### v2.6.0
 - Added
   - Backgrounds: you can now customize the background with different pictures.
+- Updated
+  - Queries: optimized queries to only run when needed to reduce CPU usage.

 ### v2.5.0
 - Added